edcourage/Quizzical_quiz_app_sinatra/README.md

 As a player
 So I can keep track of my questions
-I would like to see the question number
+I would like to see the question number increase when the answer is correct and reset when incorrect

 As a player
 So the game doesn't go on forever